dandi/dandi-hub/README.md

 ### Cleanup

-Cleanup requires the same variables and is run `./cleanup.sh`
+Cleanup requires the same variables and is run `./cleanup.sh <env>`

 NOTE: Occasionally the kubernetes namespace fails to delete.